joshuasoave/books-api/README.md

 At present, the Books API predominantly offers a GET route, which enables the retrieval of valuable data from the New York Times bestselling books API.
 This endpoint, specifically accessed through the /books/currentFiction route in the Bestselling Books app, allows users to view the top 10 fiction hardcover bestsellers.

 ## Planned Enhancements
-As the developer of this app, I'm dedicated to consistently improving the functionality of the Books API to provide users with an exceptional experience.
+I'm dedicated to consistently improving the functionality of the Books API to provide users with an exceptional experience.
 In the upcoming update, the following enhancements are planned:

 - User Accounts: A comprehensive user management system will be integrated into the API, enabling users to create accounts, log in, and manage their profiles.
 - Wishlist Functionality: With the user accounts in place, a create, update, and delete route will be introduced to enable users to save their favorite books to a personalized wishlist.